The angular momentum dependence of nuclear optical potentials: dependence and theories of the OMP

+Particular exchange processes, especially in scattering between light nuclei, give rise to parity dependence as a consequence of certain exchange terms, including heavy-particle stripping.
+The exchange terms arise from the antisymmetrization of projectile and target nucleons, explicitly represented in resonating group model, RGM, calculations.

-Baye~\cite{BayeNPA460} has presented theoretical arguments for the variation in strength of parity dependence on the masses of two interacting nuclei.
-If one is a nucleon, then the Majorana terms are expected to become small as the mass of the target nucleus increases.
-These predications are borne out by studies of two complementary kinds (see Ref.~\cite{s-pedia}): i) $S$-matrix to potential inversion of $S$-matrices determined by R-matrix and similar fits to scattering data, and (ii) S-matrix to potential inversion of S-matrices arising from RGM calculations.
-For nucleon scattering from $^4$He, the same result is found from both approaches: the odd-parity real potential has a volume integral and RMS radius that are substantially greater than those of the even-parity potential.
-Ref.~\cite{s-pedia} describes many other cases of nucleus-nucleus scattering, but we simply note here that, as Baye predicted, the strength of the Majorana term for proton scattering does fall off with the mass of the target nucleus, but is still substantial for nucleon scattering from $^{16}$O, as found also in Ref.~\cite{vos79}.
-However, that work~\cite{vos79} was less decisive being based on imperfect fits to experimental data; these inadequate fits were arguably the result of the omission of other forms of $l$-dependence.
+Parity dependence has been studied by fitting data, see Section~\ref{parityfits} and Section~\ref{SGC}.
+Strong parity dependence was revealed in some cases.
+Support comes by inverting $S_{lj}$ from RGM calculations for proton scattering from nuclei from mass 4 to mass 40 as reviewed in \cite{s-pedia} and discussed below.
+Baye~\cite{BayeNPA460} has presented theoretical arguments for the way in which the strength of parity dependence is related to the masses of two interacting nuclei.
+If one of these is a nucleon, then the Majorana terms become smaller as the mass of the target nucleus increases.
+These predictions are borne out by studies of two complementary kinds (see Ref.~\cite{s-pedia}): (i) $S$-matrix to potential inversion of $S_{lj}$ found by R-matrix and other fits to scattering data, and, (ii) S-matrix to potential inversion of $S_{lj}$ from RGM calculations.
+For nucleon scattering from $^4$He, the same general result follows from studies of type (i) and type (ii): that is, the odd-parity real potential has both volume integral and RMS radius substantially greater than the even-parity potential.
+Ref.~\cite{s-pedia} describes many other cases of nucleus-nucleus scattering.
+As Baye predicted, the strength of the Majorana term for proton scattering falls off with the mass of the target nucleus, but is still substantial for nucleon scattering from $^{16}$O, as found also in Ref.~\cite{vos79} although that work was based on imperfect fits to data.
+We return to parity dependence of nucleons on \nuc{16}{O} in Section~\ref{SGC} where strong evidence for it together with evidence for coupling-induced $l$ dependence is discussed.
+None of the parity dependent potentials from studies of type (i) or type (ii) have an overall factor $(1 + \alpha (-1)^l)$, the standard assumption of purely phenomenological fits, Section~\ref{parityfits}.